BrandonF55/Pizza-Parlor/README.md

-Test results: Keep getting undefined value from the test (failed). test 2 results: still not understanding why i keep getting undefined as a value. test 3 results: It succesfully gave me the  new Pizza ('large', ['Pineapple', 'Sausage']
+Test results: Keep getting undefined value from the test (failed). test 2 results: still not understanding why i keep getting undefined as a value. test 3 results: It succesfully gave me the  new Pizza ('large', ['Pineapple', 'Sausage'] test 4: succefully got the price of the large pizza, but didnt not get the price of the toppings included in the total price.

-Describe: addToppings()

-Test: " it should return the cost of the pizza with added toppings."

-Code: newPizza.addToppings();

-expected Output: "should be the pizza with the added toppings cost added to the size of the pizza i got the size of the pizza cost but not the added toppings price."